microsoft/FluidFramework/pr-temp/Where-To-Put-Documentation-github.md

 When adding new documentation, please consider the following:

-### Microsoft-confidential documentation
+### Microsoft-internal documentation

-Internal / confidential documentation **_must_** be published to a secure location.
+For our Microsoft contributors, remember that internal / confidential documentation **_must_** be published to a secure location.
-If you have any questions about this, please refer to [Microsoft's privacy policy (Microsoft internal)](https://microsoft.sharepoint.com/sites/privacy).
+If you have any questions about this, please refer to policy outlined on our `EngHub Wiki`.

-Generally, if such documentation is useful to the larger Fluid team, we recommend publishing it to our `EngHub Wiki`.

-### Team process / policy documentation

-Generally speaking, Fluid team-specific policy and process documentation is not relevant to our open source community.
-For this reason, we generally recommend putting such documentation on the `EngHub Wiki`.

-This includes things like our release-process, meeting notes, etc.

-That said, if there is a compelling reason to make this sort of information more public, and so long as it does not include internal / confidential information, it is also fine to put that information on the `Github Wiki`.
+Additionally, documentation like Microsoft team processes and policies should generally be published to an internal location like our `EngHub Wiki`, unless it is relevant to our open-source community.

 ### API-specific documentation